-Going through family-related issues such as divorce and child custody matters can be one of the most stressful, challenging periods of an individual’s life.
-McIlveen Family Law Firm, aims to make these trying times easier for you and your loved ones.
+Our North Carolina divorce lawyers know that going through family-related issues such as divorce and child custody matters can be one of the most stressful, challenging periods of an individual’s life.
+The McIlveen Family Law Firm’s goal is to make these difficult times a little easier for you.

-Currently, we practice in the following counties: Alexander County, Burke County, Cabarrus County, Caldwell County, Catawba County, Chatham County, Davidson County, Durham County, Edgecombe County, Franklin County, Gaston County, Granville County, Harnett County, Iredell County, Johnston County, Lee County, Lincoln County, Mecklenburg County, Nash County, Orange County, Rowan County, Stanly County, Union County, Vance County, Wake County, Warren County, Wilson County and Yadkin County
+Currently, we have family law attorneys practicing in the following counties: Alexander County, Burke County, Cabarrus County, Caldwell County, Catawba County, Chatham County, Davidson County, Durham County, Edgecombe County, Franklin County, Gaston County, Granville County, Harnett County, Iredell County, Johnston County, Lee County, Lincoln County, Mecklenburg County, Nash County, Orange County, Rowan County, Stanly County, Union County, Vance County, Wake County, Warren County, Wilson County and Yadkin County.

 If you do not see your county represented, please feel free to download any of our support materials to assist you in your matter.

-Our legal team has decades of experience in divorce and child custody matters, as well as with issues involving alimony, child support, property division, separation agreements, prenuptial agreements, mediation, grandparent’s rights, domestic violence and more.
+Our North Carolina divorce lawyers and legal team has decades of combined experience in divorce and child custody matters, as well as with issues involving alimony, child support, property division, separation agreements, prenuptial agreements, mediation, collaborative law, grandparent’s rights, domestic violence and more.

 Download Our FREE North Carolina Divorce Guidebook